 Center For Financial Planning, Inc.

-The firm provides comprehensive financial planning services, along with investment management, to its clients.
 There is no minimum portfolio size required to work with the Center for Financial Planning.

 Center for Financial Planning Background

 The Center for Financial Planning was created in 1985.
 The firm has two principal owners in Matthew Chope and Timothy Wyman.
-It ownership group is rounded out by three other individuals: Sandra Adams, Angela Palacios and Laurie Renchik.
+Its ownership group is rounded out by three other individuals: Sandra Adams, Angela Palacios and Laurie Renchik.